easolhq/easolhq.github.io/docs/guides/theme_architecture/blocks/schema/variables/variable_types/custom_types.md

 {% endraw %}

 ## Setting defaults
-Defaults can be set on custom types as a key, value pair.
-Any defaults set within the block schema will overide the defaults set in the [custom type json file]({% link docs/guides/theme_architecture/custom_types.md %}).
+Defaults can be set on custom types as a key-value pair.
+Any defaults set within the block schema will override the defaults set in the [custom type json file]({% link docs/guides/theme_architecture/custom_types.md %}).

 ##### syntax
 {% raw %}